 Regular classes are signed up for through our membership scheme, where we offer different packages to suit.

 Regular classes are paid for via a hasel free monthly DD.
 Please follow link.

-Kate Taylor: Director & Teacher at Centre-Point
+Kate Taylor & Kerry Childs: Joint Directors at Centre-Point

 After graduating from Trinity Laban, the world’s largest Contemporary Dance school, Kate went onto work with - and perform works by - many high profile choreographers, touring both nationally and internationally.
 In addition to her career as a professional dancer, and Director of mobius dance theatre for ten years, teaching has always been Kate’s passion.
 Kate has taught extensively throughout the UK, working with all ages and abilities in a multitude of settings, including community and outreach, schools, universities and the professional sector.
 She has also successfully managed and directed educational and outreach projects of varying scales across the country.
 Kate was introduced to Pilates during her formal dance training at Trinity Laban as a way to enhance strength and power and protect from injury.
 During the last 20 years Kate has practiced the technique and gained her teaching qualification through the Pilates Foundation in 2010.
-As well as teaching Pilates for health, Kate remains a practicing dance artist, choreographer and director, which only enhances the creative backbone and integrity behind Centre-Point and each class that is delivered.
+As well as teaching Pilates for health and a wellness practitioner, Kate remains a practicing dance artist, choreographer and director, which only enhances the creative backbone and integrity behind Centre-Point and each class and event that is delivered.

 Creative Dance in early years and beyond

 Creative Dance provides the potential for personal expression.
 Although there is a clear structure to the class, participants are encouraged to interpret, for example, the theme, emotion, and narrative, with their own expressive form, which develops their creativity.
 The fundamentals of technique, posture, musicality and performance are deeply embedded within Creative Dance.
 Through moving with others, participants will naturally build communication skills, social skills and positive self-esteem.